alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-treating-diabetes-with-insulin.md

 ---
+date: 2020/09/3
+group1: true
+hijri: Muharram 15, 1442
+lang: en
 layout: post
-title: "Ruling on treating diabetes with a medicine extracted from pigs"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no.  3681"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no.  3681
-hijri: Muharram 15, 1442
 summary: It is Haram to use this type of insulin which is produced from pigs.
 This view is based on authentic evidence indicating the prohibition to use unlawful things as medications.
-date: 2020/09/3
-locale: en
-lang: en
-category: [treatments,fatwas]
-group1: true
+title: Ruling on treating diabetes with a medicine extracted from pigs
 ---

 ### Question: